On Business and Rest: Rethinking Work Through the Body

 This piece is part of my ongoing exploration into branding as cultural commentary.
 I’m Hannah Shaw, founder of Studio Founded, a design practice and resource library for founders.

-Continue reading
+Continue Reading

 Studio Founded

+Studio Founded is a creative direction studio and curated resource library exploring branding as narrative, structure, and cultural expression.
 Led by Hannah Shaw, the studio works with founders to build thoughtful, coherent brand worlds through story-first strategy, editorial design, and considered web experiences.
 Alongside client work, Studio Founded publishes essays, tools, and frameworks shaped by its practice.

 Previous